Labour ‘plan to allow EU citizens and 16-year-olds to vote’

 The Tories quickly lashed out at the prospect of change – accusing Sir Keir of trying to “rig” elections by handing votes to those more likely to vote Labour.

-Shadow business secretary Jonathan Reynolds said his party was “always looking at ways to strengthen our democracy” after the Sunday Telegraph reported Labour want to give EU citizens with settled status the vote.
+Shadow business secretary Jonathan Reynolds said expanding the franchise was “something we will look at” after the Sunday Telegraph reported Labour want to give EU citizens with settled status the vote.

-The newspaper said Labour is also pondering the franchise to include 1.4 million 16 and 17-year-olds, boosting the UK electorate by more than 8 per cent in all.
+The newspaper said Labour is also pondering whether to include 1.4 million 16 and 17-year-olds, boosting the UK electorate by more than 8 per cent in all.

-Mr Reynolds insisted that it was not yet Labour policy as the party continues to draw up its manifesto.
-But did not deny reports – saying “there are arguments for expanding the franchise” and that Labour wanted to “celebrate” migrants making a contribution in the UK.
+Mr Reynolds insisted that it was not yet policy as Labour continues to draw up its manifesto.
+But he did not deny reports – saying “there are arguments for expanding the franchise” and that Labour wanted to “celebrate” migrants making a contribution in the UK.

 Mr Reynolds told Sky News’s Sophy Ridge On Sunday programme: “It’s not our manifesto, it’s not a statement of party policy, but it’s how we go about doing that.”